Ghazal 6, Verse 9x

 ARCHERY: {6,2}

-The colloquial possibilities of niklaa are wonderfully in evidence here.
+The colloquial possibilities of niklaa are wonderfully relevant here.
 For a full discussion of these possibilities, see {219,1}.
 Here two of them are particularly apposite.

 If we take niklaa to mean 'turned out to be', then we have a report of a new diagnosis.
-There was something pricking or throbbing in his chest, and everybody told him what he was feeling was a soreness in his heart.
-He too thought that was probably it.
-But now the doctors have learned something new-- it wasn't a 'heart' at all, but an arrowhead!
+There was something pricking or throbbing in the speaker's chest, and everybody thought that what he was feeling was a soreness in his heart.
+But now the doctors have learned something new-- it wasn't a 'heart' at all, but an arrowhead.

 If we take niklaa more literally to mean 'emerged', then this seems to be a discovery made through some kind of dire surgery, or else when the lover is on the point of death.
 The arrowhead is literally drawn out of the chest, or perhaps works its way out-- and only then is its real identity recognized.

-Apparently the arrowhead itself then become so precious and beloved that it acted as a heart, keeping the lover alive (albeit in pain).
+In any case, apparently the arrowhead then became so precious and beloved that it acted as a heart, keeping the lover alive (albeit in pain).
 So the earlier (mis)identification of it as a 'heart' perhaps wasn't so wrong after all.
+Compare the preciousness of the arrowhead in {70,2}.